thoisii/Portfolio-Resume-Site/README.md

 # Portfolio Project Website
-A personal website developed to display my skills and connect my socials.
-Utilized and edited the HTML, CSS and JavaScript template provided by global as a foundation.
+A personal website developed to display my talents, works, skills and socials.
+Project goals were to practice frontend development and create a useful functional personalized product.
+Utilized and adjusted HTML, CSS and JavaScript template provided by global as a foundation.

 # [Global: HTML5 website template](http://buckymaler.com/global)